 YANA Cancer Comfort began in one of the founder’s garage, with only $400.00 and no way to raise money to fund the making and delivery of comfort packages.
 The volunteers rallied, and YANA Cancer Comfort (YANA) was formed as a non-profit Christian organization.
 Our mission is to provide God’s faith, hope and love (based on 1 Corinthian’s 13) to anyone living and battling cancer.
 It is only because of God’s amazing grace and the family of volunteers, made up of all denominations, religions and beliefs from around the country that YANA was re-born and thrives today.

 Based on the three founder’s vision YANA Cancer Comfort was incorporated on November 7, 2014, and is a 501(c)(3) not-for-profit Christian organization.
 YANA is headquarter in Southern California.
-Daily cancer comfort packages are delivered throughout the USA and internationally because of the loving support of the family of volunteers.
-YANA will send cancer comfort packages to anyone living and battling cancer anywhere in the world, any time, free of charge.
+Cancer comfort packages are delivered throughout the USA to oncology treatment centers because of the loving support of the family of volunteers and generous donations.

 YANA Cancer Comfort board of directors have been affected by cancer either directly or through a loved one and know first hand what it is like to face the pain and anguish of this disease.
 Their experiences led them to a new understanding that God did not create us to be alone in this life or in this battle.

 Co-Founder YANA Cancer Comfort